realworldocaml/book/en/08-imperative-programming.md

          int
 ```

-Note that we caused the type of `remember` to be settled even though
+Note that the type of `remember` was settled even though we never
-we never actually called the function.
-It's enough to define a
+actually called the function.
+It's enough to define a function that
-function that could be used to call `remember` with a concrete type to
+could be used to call `remember` with a concrete type to get the
-get the compiler to choose a type.
+compiler to choose a type.

-This is in contrast to something like the identity function, where it
+This is in contrast to the identity function, where it can be used on
-can be used on multiple types without incident.
+multiple types without incident.

 ```ocaml
 # identity 3;;